UAlbertaALTLab/mobidict-android/readme.md

 3. https://kivycoder.com/using-sqlite3-database-with-kivy-python-kivy-gui-tutorial-55/
 4. https://kivymd.readthedocs.io/en/latest/getting-started/

-Steps to release from scratch:
+## Steps to release the app from scratch
+---

 1. Make a new folder for the build.
 2. Clone the mobidict-android repository.
 3. Create a virtualenv by "virtualenv [name of environment]".
 For eg. "virtualenv mobidict"